Early Career Scientists

 Romano Clementucci

-Romano is a tectonic geomorphologist, currently working as a Postdoctoral Fellow at University of Roma TRE in Italy.
+Romano is a tectonic geomorphologist, currently working as a Postdoctoral Fellow at ETH Zurich, Switzerland.
 His research addresses questions including how geomorphic systems record geological signals, such as tectonics, uplift and climate, and which are the main controlling factors on the development of topography in terrestrial and marine environments.
-He is very happy to join the GM Team and ready contribute to the EGU community.
+He has been an active and motivated EGU member since 2019.

 Pál Márton